ji227/Jesse-Iriah-s-Lab-Hub/Lab 3/README.md

 ### Test the system

 **What worked well about the system and what didn't?**
 Pre-integration testing of individual components proved highly beneficial, enabling isolation and resolution of hardware-level issues prior to coding the final state machine.
-The implemented redesigns showed success in several areas:
+The implemented redesigns showed success in the following areas:
 - The proximity sensor reliably provided non-intrusive activation, transitioning the system from idle (green) to listening (red).
 - The visual status Protocol (green → red → yellow → green) effectively managed user expectations during the inherent Ollama latency, aligning with the redesign goals.
 - The proactive prompt ("Would you like to hear about its origin?")  guided users toward the etymology follow-up, mitigating user uncertainty observed in peer review.